shashankg7/word2graph2vec/README.md

 The method is based on the paper by Tang J. et. al (http://research.microsoft.com/pubs/255567/fp292-Tang.pdf).

-# Current state of program
+# Current state of project

 Current task is sentiment analysis on IMDB dataset with two labels (sentiments - positive, negative).
 It constructs word-word, word-doc and word-label graph from data and trains a skip-gram based model for learning low dimensional representation of nodes in graph.